lou15b/destructor/README.md

  destructor(SimpleObj):
    destroyFields(x.name, x.otherString)
 ```
-Note the use of "x" (the default) to represent the entity being destroyed.
+Note the use of `x` (the default) to represent the entity being destroyed.
 Note
 also that a single statement can be used for all of the object's fields.

-Second, let's assume that the field "name" is used to identify the instance of the
+Second, let's assume that the field `name` is used to identify the instance of the
-SimpleObj object.
-This option only affects destructor trace messages.
+`SimpleObj` object.
+Note that this option only affects destructor trace messages
+(see `Destructor trace messages` below).
 ```
  destructor(SimpleObj, tagfield = x.name):
    destroyFields(x.name, x.otherString)